Scott3142/python-programming/site/codelabs/part-5.md

 There is a problem with the program above.
 Even though two dates (first and second) have exactly the same values for object variables, they are different from each other from the point of view of the default `is` method.

-If we want to be able to compare two objects of our own design with the equals method, that method must be defined in the class.
+If we want to be able to compare two objects of our own design with the `==` method, that method must be defined in the class.
 The method equals is defined as a method that returns a boolean type value -- the return value indicates whether the objects are equal.

 The method `is` is implemented in a way that allows for using it to compare the current object with any other object.
-The method receives an Object type object as its single parameter -- all objects are Object type, in addition to their own type.
+The method receives an object as its single parameter -- all objects are Object type, in addition to their own type.
 The equals method first compares if the addresses are equal: if so, the objects are equal.
 After this, we examine if the types of the objects are the same: if not, the objects are not equal.
-Then the Object object passed as the parameter is converted to the type of the object that is being examined by using a type cast.
+Then the object passed as the parameter is converted to the type of the object that is being examined by using a type cast.
 Then the values of the object variables can be compared.
 Below the equality comparison has been implemented for the SimpleDate class.

 ```python
 class SimpleDate: